 This sensor is universal; there are many examples of its uses.
 Get part counts, track machine cycle times, count the number of times a press went up and down, check if a product is underweight, overweight, or on track, count the rejects and good products based on the weight data.
 If there’s a fault because someone opens the cage to the robotic cell, you’ll be able to detect the opening.
 The same applies to any stops.

-All of the sensors above are self-contained and don’t need anything besides a gateway to work.
+All of the industrial machine sensors above are self-contained and don’t need anything besides a gateway to work.
 Sensors provide endless solutions for manufacturers.

 If you’re just beginning your manufacturing analytics journey, the first step in determining the type of sensor to be used is by determining the data you want to be collected and based on that goal, select the sensor that will accomplish that goal.
 Then, connect the sensor to the machine, and you’ll be well on your way to getting visibility into the floor.
 It’s as simple as that.